mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

     aout.setCyclic(True)
     aout.push(buffer)

-Figure 27 below shows four bands of 1mV/:math:`\sqrt{\rm Hz}` noise being generated by one ADALM2000.
+Figure 27 below shows four bands of 1mV/:math:`\sqrt{Hz}` noise being generated by one ADALM2000.
 The input vector is 8192 points long at a sample rate of 75ksps, for a bandwidth of 9.1Hz per point.
 Each “band” is 512 points, or 4687Hz wide.

 The rolloff above ~20kHz is the SINC rolloff of the DAC.
 If the DAC is capable of a higher sample rate, the time series data can be upsampled and filtered by an interpolating filter.